 This initial Population Level Indicators Report will serve as a baseline for continuing work.
 This report will be a living document and will be updated as more data becomes available, and other indicators and priorities are identified.
 The indicators in this report can be further subdivided to provide an in-depth look at some of Thunder Bay's risk and protective factors, as well as priority populations.
 Moving forward, and where possible, we will aim to include race and gender-based data for these indicators.
 We will also encourage partners, where possible, to collect this information so that we can identify and address systemic and structural inequities as a community.
 This framework will remain adaptable as new issues and knowledge emerge.

-This report uses the Canadian Municipal Network on Crime Prevention's Framework: Indicators for Crime Prevention and Community Safety and Well-Being Plans, see footnote number two, and includes thirty indicators that will track progress and evaluate the impacts of the Plan as it is implemented.
-Upstream prevention approaches to community safety and well-being are about more than just the absence of crime; they are about creating a community where everyone has a range of opportunities to grow, learn, work, play, connect, love and be loved, see footnote number three.
+This report uses the Canadian Municipal Network on Crime Prevention's Framework: Indicators for Crime Prevention and Community Safety & Well-Being Plans2 and includes 30 indicators that will track progress and evaluate the impacts of the Plan as it is implemented.

+Upstream prevention approaches to community safety and well-being are about more than just the absence of crime; they are about creating a community where everyone has a range of opportunities to grow, learn, work, play, connect, love and be loved3.
 In order to create a more positive experience for all, we need to address the foundational systems and relationships in our community that play a critical role in shaping our environment and experience of well-being.